 - State Bar of Arizona, Environmental and Natural Resources Law Section, Past Chair

 - American Bar Association, Water Resources Committee, Section on Environmental, Energy, and Resources Law, Past Vice Chair

 - ABA Year-in-Review, Water Resources Section, Past Editor

 - Project CENTRL Agricultural and Rural Leadership Program (Class XI)

 - Department of Agricultural and Natural Resource Economics, University of Arizona, Alumni Advisory Committee

 - University of Arizona College of Agriculture and Life Sciences Alumni Council, Past Chair

-- Alpha Gamma Rho, Alphia Pi Chapter Alumni Board (Secretary)
+- Alpha Gamma Rho, Alpha Pi Chapter Alumni Board, Secretary

 - “United States v.
 Gila Valley Irrigation District: The Application of Statutory Forfeiture to Pre-1919 Water Rights in Arizona, and Its Potential Ramifications,” 8 Ariz.
 J. Envt’l Law & Policy 69 (Summer 2018)